Table of Contents

 If the app is on our HIPAA or GovCloud environments, you'll need to make sure you're utilizing this endpoint:

-- Decryption Public Certificate: Public certificate matching the decryption private certificate.
-Required if configured with a decryption private certificate.
+• Decryption Public Certificate: The public certificate matches the decryption private certificate.
+This is required if configured with a decryption private certificate.

-All custom SSO providers will need some additional properties setup as well, so that a user’s information can be pulled from the remote authentication service:
+All custom SSO providers will need some additional properties set so that a user’s information can be pulled from the remote authentication service:

 {